 There are several reasons why vegans can end up being too skinny on the diet.
 Thankfully, the diet can be easily modified to make it more sustainable long-term, and for you to avoid any of the potential health risks of being too underweight.

 Vegans tend to eat fewer calories than people who are on other types of diets.
 After working with many people in planning their diet, two issues will often come up.

-Aside from my own anecdotal evidence in working with people and their diets, there has been a lot of research done into comparing the energy and nutrient intakes of people on different diets.
+Aside from my own anecdotal evidence in working with people and their diets, there has been a lot of research done into comparing the energy and nutrient intake of people on different diets.

-They found that out of all groups, vegans had the lowest energy intake (2383 kcal).
-Vegetarians ate significantly more calories (2722 kcal) than vegans, but people on an omnivores diet ate the most (2985 kcal).
+They found that out of all groups, vegans had the lowest energy intake (2383 calories).
+Vegetarians ate significantly more calories (2722 calories) than vegans, but people on an omnivore’s diet ate the most (2985 calories).